dzelenka/CreeAlert/README.md

 The Arduino simple checks the On/Off status of the Cree Zigbee board.
 When it's on, the green LED is lit.
 When it's not, the red LED is blinked.

 I printed a nylon case that fits over the breadboard.
-I'll mount it near the door where I can see it as I leave the house.
+(I uploaded the STL file) I'll mount it near the door where I can see it as I leave the house.

 ## Code
 CreeAlert consists of two parts: